MockLeagues/sqlplus/README.md

 // >> Session in child: com.tyler.sqlplus.Session@497470ed
 ```

-Notice how a session is opened in both the parent method invocation as well as the child method invocation. sqlplus handles this case by maintaining a concept of the 'current' active session for a sqlplus instance.
-This is done by associating an active session to the current running thread.
-This means that the first, and only the first call to do work against a session in a thread will actually cause a new session to be created, but any subsequent child calls made within the parent call context that also request to open work against a session will simply re-use the existing session bound to the current thread.
+Notice how a session is opened in both the parent method invocation as well as the child method invocation.
+However, because both methods execute within the same thread, they will reuse the existing transaction.